Free workshops and public talks ▸ Information & registration

 Strategies for empowered engagement

-with Austrian bureaucratic communication‘Amtsdeutsch ohne Angst’ (‘Amtsdeutsch’ refers to bureaucratic German and ‘ohne Angst’ means ‘without fear’) is a project that we at Go like Silk developed for the year of Vienna as the European Capital of Democracy.
-Our goal is to address the anxiety most of us feel when we have to communiation with officialdom (in Austria) but few of us like to talk about.
-We want to encourage people from all walks of life to look at the problems involved and find ways to overcome them.
+Amtsdeutsch ohne Angst’ (‘Amtsdeutsch’ refers to bureaucratic German and ‘ohne Angst’ means ‘without fear’) is a project that we at Go like Silk developed for the year of Vienna as the European Capital of Democracy.
+Our goal is to address the anxiety most of us feel when we have to communicate with officialdom (in Austria) but few of us like to talk about.
+We want to encourage people from all walks of life to look at these problems and find ways to overcome them.

 We all know the feeling.
 We find a letter from the tax office or social security and feel stressed even before we’ve opened it.
 Or we’re sent information regarding a special offer from our energy supplier or internet provider and ask ourselves, What does that actually mean for me?
 We get details on new terms and conditions from our insurance company and wonder, Do I have to pay anything?
 Simply confirm acceptance?
-Do nothing?
-‘Amtsdeutsch ohne Angst’ addresses these questions and the worries that go with them – and shows you practical ways to deal with them.
+Do nothing?Amtsdeutsch ohne Angst’ addresses these questions and the worries that go with them – and shows you practical ways to deal with them.

 The methods and strategies we use in the project are all derived from the concepts of Kindness Communication and Relational Reading, as developed by us at Go like Silk.

-Reading is like talking – to understand what someone has written, we need to engage with them and at the same time be aware of what we want.
+Reading is like talking – to understand what someone has written, we need to engage with them and at the same time be aware of what it is that we want.
 Relational Reading enables us to stop feeling uneasy about reading texts and learn to trust in our ability to understand them.
 Learn more about Relational Reading …

 All the workshops and talks on ‘Amtsdeutsch ohne Angst’ are free of charge (see below).
-We are not asking a fee because we want to draw attention to the issue around understanding bureaucratic and official communication and to show that there are practical and efficient ways to understand better what people really mean when they write in Austrian bureaucratic style.
+We are not asking a fee because we want to draw attention to the issues around understanding bureaucratic and official communication and to show that there are practical and efficient ways to understand better what people really mean when they write in Austrian bureaucratic style.

-The workshops have a limited number of participants (6 to 10), so that everyone can analyse and discuss their own individual as well as general problems that arise over a wide spectrum of texts written in German (administrative notices, requests, forms etc.).
+The workshops have a limited number of participants (6 to 10), so that everyone can analyse and discuss their own individual as well as the general problems that arise over a wide spectrum of texts written in German (administrative notices, requests, forms etc.).
 You will learn strategies for getting to grips with official texts and how to cope with them confidently and efficiently.

 The ‘Amtsdeutsch ohne Angst’ workshops are designed for everyone who wants to develop strategies for engaging efficiently with Austrian bureaucratic communication, irrespective of whether German is their first language or not.
 If German is not your first language, we recommend that you have at least level B2.